JP Leppäluoto

 Juha-Pekka "JP" Leppäluoto (born 15 November 1974 in Raahe) is a Finnish musician.

+Career

 He was in the band Charon until the summer of 2011 as a vocalist and songwriter.

 He also formed the band Harmaja as a vocalist, guitar player and songwriter.
 They released three albums.

 Together with Marko Hietala, Tony Kakko, and Jarkko Ahola, he was also in the band Northern Kings as a vocalist.

 He provided vocals for the first release from the band Poisonblack, which featured members from several other Finnish rock bands, and also sang in the band Dark Sarah, first as a guest, and then as an official member for one album cycle, before stepping away to focus on a solo career, although he still provides guest vocals for the band.

 In 2020 he released his first solo album, titled Piilevää pimeää.

-In 2022, JP would release his second solo album "Jäävouria".
+In 2022, JP would release his second solo album Jäävuoria.
 A couple months after his solo release, Northern Kings would play again for the first time in over 10 years.